-Incidents in the reboiler/condensers of LP columns were, by far, the most frequent examples of incidents that were probably initiated by hydrocarbons.
-Generally, these incidents were extinguished before aluminium ignition.
-Hydrocarbon buildup was probably caused by inadequate liquid recirculation through the BAHXs, which caused the LOX to be boiled to a point where the concentration of the hydrocarbons exceeded the lower explosive limits (LELs) for fuel in oxygen.
+Incidents in the reboiler/condensers of low pressure columns were, by far, the most frequent examples of incidents that were probably initiated by hydrocarbons.
+Generally, these incidents were extinguished before aluminum ignition.
+Hydrocarbon buildup was probably caused by inadequate liquid recirculation through the BAHXs, which caused the LOX to be boiled to a point where the concentration of the hydrocarbons exceeded the lower flammability limits (LFLs) for fuel in oxygen.
 Inadequate recirculation might have been caused by partial blockages in the LOX passages of the reboiler/condenser.
-There have been incidents that left egg-shaped cavities in the reboiler/condensers, but that produced no evidence of aluminium participation because there was no indication of molten aluminium.
-In three cases, however, hydrocarbon initiation in reboilers led to extensive aluminium/oxygen reaction and severe plant damage [30].
-AIGA 035/06 provides operating criteria to maintain safe reboiler operation [7].
+There have been incidents that left egg-shaped cavities in the reboiler/condensers.
+In most of these incidents, there was no reported aluminum/oxygen reaction.
+The energy released was due mostly to hydrocarbon/oxygen reactions.
+In a few incidents, small amounts of aluminum combustion were detected.
+In others, it was difficult to closely examine the damaged areas of the reboiler, and small amounts of aluminum combustion may have been present but not detected.
+In all of these egg-shaped cavity cases, it is clear that the aluminum reaction, if present, was very small.
+In three cases, however, hydrocarbon initiation in reboilers led to extensive aluminum/oxygen reaction and severe plant damage [32].
+AIGA 035/06 provides operating criteria to maintain safe reboiler operation [6].